tastytea/mastodon-cpp/README.md

 ### Return types

 * `Mastodon::return_call`: Contains the response from `Mastodon::API` calls.
-* `Mastodon::Easy::return_entity`: Contains the response from
-  `Mastodon::Easy::API` calls that return a single `Mastodon::Easy::Entity`.
+* `Mastodon::Easy::return_entity`: Contains the response from high-level functions that return a single `Mastodon::Easy::Entity`.
 * `Mastodon::Easy::return_entities_vector`: Contains the response from
-  `Mastodon::Easy::API` calls that return multiple `Mastodon::Easy::Entity`.
+  high-level functions that return multiple `Mastodon::Easy::Entity`.

 ### Other types

-* `Mastodon::param`: A single parameter to an `Mastodon::API` call.
-Normally you don't need this.
-* `Mastodon::parameters`: All parameters to an `Mastodon::API` call.
+* `Mastodon::parameters`: Vector of `Mastodon::param`, for specifying parameters
+  to an `Mastodon::API` call.
 * `Mastodon::http_method`: HTTP method of an `Mastodon::API` call.
 * `Mastodon::Easy::event_type`: Event types returned in streams.
 * `Mastodon::Easy::visibility_type`: Describes the visibility of a post.